Local SEO and Google Business Profile — How to Dominate Local Search Results

 - Never argue publicly

 Responses to reviews are additional content that Google indexes.
 Use keywords naturally in them: "Thank you for visiting our hair salon in Krakow!
 We are glad the coloring met your expectations."
+Most businesses treat review responses as customer service.
+Treat them as SEO content too, because that's what Google does with them.

 How Many Reviews Do You Need?

 There is no magic number.
 Rule of thumb: more than your three main competitors in the Local Pack.
 If they have 50, 80, and 120 reviews — aim for 150+.
+It's a moving target by design — the day you catch up, the rule just resets against whatever they have by then.

 Optimizing Your Website for Local SEO